MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 | PHP        | Laravel   | [Start here](https://laravel.com/docs/4.2/quick)
 <p></p>

-Definitely start going to meetups for the framework you're learning.
+Definitely also start going to meetups for the framework you're learning.
-Getting frameworks installed can be a nightmare, so do your best to figure things out yourself (Google is your friend), but limit the amount of time you spend chasing around configuration errors (to like an hour or two).
+Getting a framework installed can be a nightmare, so do your best to figure things out yourself (Google is your friend), but limit the amount of time you spend chasing around configuration errors (to like an hour or two).
 If you're really stuck on something, take a break.
 Ask the internet, or go to a meetup and ask someone there.